seanco-hash/AMD_prediction/README.md

 Available in Timesformer github.

 # Trained Models
-One can find my trained models for AMD prediction in checkpoints directory.
+One can find my trained models for AMD prediction in checkpoints directory in school server:
+/cs/labs/dina/seanco/hadassah/dl_project/AMD/models/checkpoint
 Each checkpoint can be load through the config files.

 # Installation: